AllTheBacteria/Phylign/README.md

 ### 4b) Step 2: Copy or symlink the compressed COBS indices

 Copy or symlink the miniphy-cobs compressed batches of search indices you want to query and place them in `cobs/`.
 Each batch in `asms/` should have a matching index in `cobs/`.
-The search indices can be found here https://ftp.ebi.ac.uk/pub/databases/AllTheBacteria/Releases/0.2/indexes/phylign/.
+The search indices can be found at https://ftp.ebi.ac.uk/pub/databases/AllTheBacteria/Releases/0.2/indexes/phylign/.

 ### 4c) Step 3: Copy or symlink your queries